tkokev/codepipeline-demos/slack/SLACK.md

 # CodePipeline Slack Integration Demo

-NOTE: This demo builds on the "Versioning Demo" in README.md of this repo.
+NOTE: This demo builds on the "Versioning Demo" covered in the [README](README.md) of this repo.
 If you haven't already performed the steps captured in README.md, do so now.
 They must be completed prior to continuing on with this demo.

 App Developers & Testers can benefit from gettings a "heads up" notification that a new App version has been deployed/released to a specific environment (Test, Stage, Prod,...).
 This can trigger them to perform a manual validation of a new feature before promoting the change all the way to the production version of the Application.
 Or it can just be a way to quickly figure out what version is on what stage of the pipeline.